jluchman/domir/README.md

     ## Dmnates?vs          NA         NA       FALSE
     ## Dmnates?cyl       TRUE       TRUE          NA

-Note that this fit metric produces effectively the same answers, in terms of qualitative importance inferences about the terms, as that from the explained variance *R*<sup>2</sup>.
+Note that this fit statistic produces effectively the same answers, in terms of qualitative importance inferences about the terms, as that from the explained variance *R*<sup>2</sup>.